manugeni/CorebellEngine/README.md

 Visual level editor for building and organizing game scenes.

 2. Shader Editor:

 Create and test custom shaders in real-time.

 3. Scripting Console:

-Interactive Python console for debugging and testing.
+Interactive Python console for debugging and testing Libraries and Dependencies

----

-Libraries and Dependencies

 Corebell Engine uses the following third-party libraries: